cfe-lab/Kive/cluster-setup/README.md

 ```

 Note that in the `psql` command, we specified the database `postgres`.
 This must be
-specified (it's a mandatory parameter to `psql`) but will actually
+specified (it's a mandatory parameter to `psql`) but will actually be ignored.
-be ignored.

 At this point, the database will have been restored to the old settings.
 If you didn't
 use it before in your Ansible configuration (i.e. in `group_vars/all.yaml`), you should
 now either specify the PostgreSQL passwords preserved from the old system in
-`/etc/kive/kive_apache.conf` and the `barman` user's `.pgpass`, or reset the passwords
+`/etc/kive/kive_apache.conf`, `/etc/kive/kive_purge.conf`, and the `barman` user's
+`.pgpass`, or reset the passwords using `psql` as the `postgres` user to the ones you
-using `psql` to the ones you used in your Ansible settings.
+used in your Ansible settings.

+With the database running and restored, bring Apache back up with `sudo systemctl start apache2`.
+If the test Kive website doesn't work, check the PostgreSQL logs for clues, and make sure
+that Apache is able to reach the database.
+Make sure that the password in `/etc/kive/kive_apache.conf`
+and `/etc/kive/kive_purge.conf` is correct and working.

 ### Restore other old user data

 This can be done at the leisure of each user, so long as the old backups are mounted.
 Use `rsync -avz` to move whatever user data back into place you like.

-### Start the backup tasks

-With everything in place, we're almost ready to start the regularly-scheduled
-backup `systemd` tasks.
+### Finish setting up Barman

+At this point we can manually verify the last details that Barman needs to
+run correctly.
 First, reactivate the Barman cron job by uncommenting
 the entry you commented out before in `/etc/cron.d/barman`.
 Then check on the
 `barman` configuration by running, as the `barman` user,

     barman check kive

 There may be problems with the configuration still.
-If so, the log at `/var/log/barman/barman.log`
+If so, the Barman log at
+`/var/log/barman/barman.log` and the PostgreSQL logs at `/var/log/
 may be helpful in diagnosing the problems.
 Some that I experienced
 while I was going through the process:

-* The `barman` and `streaming_barman` PostgreSQL user passwords may be incorrect.
-This happened
+* The `barman` and `streaming_barman` PostgreSQL user passwords may be incorrect,
+  resulting in the check showing failures for "PostgreSQL", "pg_basebackup compatible",
-  because I didn't preserve these passwords from before I wiped out the database.
+  and "pg_receivexlog compatible".
+This happened because I didn't preserve these
+  passwords from before I wiped out the database, so I couldn't use the same passwords
+  for `barman` and `streaming_barman` in my Ansible configuration.
   This can easily be remedied by changing these users' PostgreSQL passwords
   in `psql` (as the `postgres` system user) with the command `\password [username]`;
   use the passwords in the `barman` system user's `.pgpass` file.